elisspace/cybersecurity_bootcamp/README.md

 - Copy the [ELK install](Ansible/install-elk.yml) file to `/etc/ansible`.
 - Update the hosts file to include the IP of your ELK machine as well as the IPs of the machines you plan to monitor (eg. \[elk\] and \[webservers\] in my \[hosts\](Ansible/hosts) file).
 - Run the playbook, and navigate to http://\[ELK-server-IP\]/app/kibana to check that the installation worked as expected.

+In order to install the beats, SSH into the control node and:
+- Copy the `beats` folder into `/etc/ansible`
+- Update the `filebeat-config.yml` lines 1106, 1806 to match your configuration details
+- Run the `filebeat-playbook.yml` playbook
+- Update the `metricbeat.yml` file
+- Run the `metricbeat-playbook.yml` playbook

 [^1]: https://www.elastic.co/beats/metricbeat
 [^2]: https://www.elastic.co/beats/filebeat